vinas94/RainAustralia/README.md

 ## Contents

-Project is split into two key pieces - data preparation and modelling.
+The project is split into two key pieces - data preparation and modelling.

 **Data preparation notebook**
 - does some data exploration,